gohugoio/hugo/content/hosting-and-deployment/hosting-on-gitlab.md

 ---
-title: Hosting on GitLab
+title: Host on GitLab
-linktitle: Hosting on GitLab
+linktitle: Host on GitLab
 description: GitLab makes it incredibly easy to build, deploy, and host your Hugo website via their free GitLab Pages service, which provides native support for Hugo.
 date: 2016-06-23
 publishdate: 2016-06-23